ISMB-ECCB-2019-Tutorial-AM4/reproducible-computational-workflows/2-conda/README.md

 ## Guide

 We'll be using conda to create an isolated Python installation that will form the basis of our reproducible workflow.
-We'll demonstrate (1) how to create a new conda environment from scratch, (2) how to export an environment so that others can create the same environment, (3) how to install an environment someone else has created.
+We'll demonstrate (1) how to create a new conda environment from scratch, (2) how to export an environment so that others can create the same environment, (3) how to remove an environment, (4) how to install an environment someone else has created.

 __1. New conda environment from scratch__